Stand-Up Comedy 101

 Comedy Classes Include:

-- Six two-hour-long comedy class sessions at Helium Comedy Club, Sundays from 1:00 PM - 3:00 PM
+- Six three-hour-long comedy class sessions at Helium Comedy Club, Sundays from 1:00 PM - 4:00 PM

 - A Graduation Showcase at Helium in which participants perform for an audience of friends and family in a supportive, positive, and controlled environment